compulim/react-chain-of-responsibility/README.md

 Decision tree:

-- If you want to know what components will render, before actual render happen, use `useBuildComponentCallback()`
+- If you want to know what component will render before actual render happen, use `useBuildComponentCallback()`
-  - For example, after processing all requests, you want to know how many components will actually render
+  - For example, using `useBuildComponentCallback()` allow you to know if the middleware will skip rendering the request
 - Otherwise, use `<Proxy>`

+### Calling `next()` multiple times

+It is allowed to call `next()` multiple times to render an UI multiple times.

+This is best used with options `allowModifiedRequest` set to `true`.
+This combination allow a middleware to render the UI multiple times with some variations, such as rendering content and minimap at the same time.

+### Calling `next()` later

+This is not supported.

+This is because React does not allow asynchronous render.
+If `next()` is called after return, an exception will be thrown.

 ## Inspirations